 Now, consider this inspiring parallel.
 It is natural for us to desire physical children.
 In fact, some women have such a strong maternal desire that they have children even when afflicted by grotesque health problems.
 Still they have children, because that desire is so strong within them.

 If you understand that deeply, you can understand why we are so concerned about the Laodiceans.
-After that, you can understand why we are so concerned about the world—because they are the potential family of God!
-Meditate on it, pray about it, study it, because it is unnatural to deeply yearn for the world to be in God’s family!
+After that, you can understand why we are so concerned about the world—because they are the potential Family of God!
+Meditate about it, pray about it, study it, because it is unnatural to deeply yearn for the world to be in God’s Family!
 We do not spend nearly enough time thinking about it the way Hannah did.
 God put her through a trial so she could realize this astounding parallel!

 God is teaching us that we must understand our purpose for being created, or our life is shamefully wasted.
 That is what this world is now learning by excruciating experience!